src-its/ca-web/content/github_forking.md

 - [ ] detail how to fork

 When you click on "Fork" on GitHub for a specific repository, you create a copy of that repository.
 Your fork copy is independent of the original repository.
-That is, as opposed to [cloning](/content/git_cloning.md), a forks acts as a sort of bridge between the original repository and your personal copy.[^git-guides_forking]
+That is, as opposed to the Git concept of [cloning](/content/git_cloning.md), a GitHub fork acts as a sort of bridge between the original repository and your personal copy.[^git-guides_forking]

 One might wish to fork a repository if one wishes to make independent, customized changes to someone elses work or when you are not a permitted developer for a given repository.